waii-ai/waii-sdk-js/README.md

 # WAII API Documentation

 Welcome to the API documentation for WAII (Data & AI Applications).
 This documentation provides detailed information on how to use the API to interact with the WAII system.
-The API allows engineers to perform queries, generate queries, and manage the semantic context.
+The API allows engineers to perform queries, generate queries, manage the semantic context, database connections, and access query history.

 ## Table of Contents